-- 3. Supervision, Evaluation, and Educator Development: The district ensures that supervision and evaluation inform a comprehensive approach to the identification, development, and retention of effective educators.
-It ensures that educators at all stages of their careers receive appropriately targeted and differentiated professional development that improves their knowledge, skills, and ability to meet the learning needs of all students.
-The district provides high-quality induction and mentoring support to all new hires such that it is able to develop, support, and retain effective educators. - Supervision and evaluation systems: - Prioritize opportunities for educators to receive high-quality feedback (specific, timely, and actionable) that improves their practice - Ensure evaluators receive training, support, and development in effective, bias-free supervision and evaluation that impacts educator effectiveness - Provide all educators with performance ratings related to the Standards of Effective Teaching or the Standards for Effective Administrative Leadership Practice based on: - 1. evidence of practice, - 2. impact on student learning, - 3. student or staff feedback, and - 4. goal attainment - Result in setting a high bar for professional teaching status, the recognition of excellence, and the dismissal of educators who do not meet evaluation criteria within specified timeframes for improvement - Professional development systems are: - o Aligned with MA Standards for Professional Development and the district's vision/mission - Described in a professional development plan for all professional staff that is consistent with DESE's guidelines - Intentionally varied, including but not limited to teacher-led PD and job-embedded, contentbased, and individually pursued learning, with structures for collaboration that enable teachers to improve implementation of standards-aligned curricula and instructional practice - Informed by student and educator data and aligned to district, school, and/or educator goals, such that connections between theory and practice are explicit and programming directly impacts educator effectiveness and student learning - o Aligned to the instructional materials used in the district - Induction and mentoring systems: - o Include an orientation, a support team, and an intentionally matched, trained mentor - Ensure all beginning teachers and administrators receive mentoring support beyond the induction year (minimum of 50 hours), in alignment with DESE guidelines - Provide sufficient release time to engage in regular classroom observations and other mentoring activities - o Ensure that mentors are well-qualified, extensively trained, carefully selected educators

-- who have demonstrated effectiveness with students and colleagues - Are continually evaluated and refined through systematic data collection on program design, implementation, and outcomes, including student learning outcomes and educator retention rates - 4.
+- Supervision and evaluation systems: - Prioritize opportunities for educators to receive high-quality feedback (specific, timely, and actionable) that improves their practice - Ensure evaluators receive training, support, and development in effective, bias-free supervision and evaluation that impacts educator effectiveness - Provide all educators with performance ratings related to the Standards of Effective Teaching or the Standards for Effective Administrative Leadership Practice based on: - 1. evidence of practice, - 2. impact on student learning, - 3. student or staff feedback, and - 4. goal attainment - Result in setting a high bar for professional teaching status, the recognition of excellence, and the dismissal of educators who do not meet evaluation criteria within specified timeframes for improvement - Professional development systems are: - o Aligned with MA Standards for Professional Development and the district's vision/mission - Described in a professional development plan for all professional staff that is consistent with ESE's guidelines - Intentionally varied, including but not limited to teacher-led PD and job-embedded, contentbased, and individually pursued learning, with structures for collaboration that enable teachers to improve implementation of standards-aligned curricula and instructional practice - Informed by student and educator data and aligned to district, school, and/or educator goals, such that connections between theory and practice are explicit and programming directly impacts educator effectiveness and student learning - Aligned to the instructional materials used in the district - Induction and mentoring systems: - Include an orientation, a support team, and an intentionally matched, trained mentor - Ensure all beginning teachers and administrators receive mentoring support beyond the induction year (minimum of 50 hours), in alignment with ESE guidelines - Provide sufficient release time to engage in regular classroom observations and other mentoring activities - Ensure that mentors are well-qualified, extensively trained, carefully selected educators who have demonstrated effectiveness with students and colleagues - Are continually evaluated and refined through systematic data collection on program design, implementation, and outcomes, including student learning outcomes and educator retention rates - 4.
 Recognition, Leadership Development, and Advancement: The district provides differentiated roles and opportunities for growth, including distributed leadership opportunities and an articulated career ladder, such that it can effectively build leadership skills and retain effective professional staff and maximize their impact.